Arpit9110/SY0_701/Domain 8.md

 Control Risk : Assessment of how a security measure has lost effectiveness over time.

-Risk Reporting
-It is the communication of information about risk management activities to stakeholders.
+Risk Reporting: It is the communication of information about risk management activities to stakeholders.
 It includes the results of risk identification, assessment, response, and monitoring.
 It is often presented in the form of a risk report.

 Risk Monitoring and Reporting are essential for :

-Informed decision making: Offering insights for informed decisions on resource allocation, project timelines, and strategic planning
+- Informed decision making: Offering insights for informed decisions on resource allocation, project timelines, and strategic planning

-Risk Mitigation: It about recognizing when a risk is escalating so that it can be mitigated before becoming an issue
+- Risk Mitigation: It about recognizing when a risk is escalating so that it can be mitigated before becoming an issue

-Stakeholder communication: It assist in setting expectations and showing effective risk management.
+- Stakeholder communication: It assist in setting expectations and showing effective risk management.

-Regulatory compliance: It demonstrate compliance with these regulations
+- Regulatory compliance: It demonstrate compliance with these regulations